-an extensive 27-part series from a country at war
+Reports from Ukraine: An extensive 27-part series from a country at war with connections to Milwaukee

 REPORTS FROM UKRAINE: This editorial collection recorded news from cities across Ukraine, including Milwaukee’s sister city of Irpin, in May 2022.
 The purpose of this journalism project was to document personal stories and events that detailed or showed the conditions of the war at that time, and their connections to Milwaukee.